mokyue/mokyue/README.md

 👁️ **Others**

-- 💼 I’m currently working on Netease
+- `💼 I’m currently employed at Netease.`
-- 🙇🏻 I’m currently learning DirectX
+- `🙇🏻 I’m currently learning DirectX.`
-- 🖼️ I’m playing Stable Diffution for fun, amateur Lora model trainer
+- `🖼️ I’m playing Stable Diffution for fun, amateur Lora model trainer.`
-- ⛱️ I'm planning a trip during the outbreak
+- `⛱️ I'm planning a trip during the outbreak.`
-- ☕ A cup of coffee a day, with 4 shots of espresso
+- `☕ A cup of coffee a day, with 4 shots of espresso.`
+- `🚭 No smoking.`